How to Cut Screws: 5 Easy and Effective Methods

 2. Hacksaw

 When cutting screws, nails, or bolts, the slender blade makes it easy to reach into narrow gaps.
-Smaller hacksaws can cost just a few dollars and are a valuable addition to any DIYer’s toolbox.
-The main disadvantage to using this tool to cut screws is that it can require a fair amount of physical effort depending on the size of a screw being cut.
+Smaller hacksaws can cost just a few dollars and are a valuable addition to any DIY toolbox.
+The downside is that they can require a fair amount of physical effort depending on the size of a screw being cut.
 A good hacksaw blade always helps, and bi-metal blades can improve cutting performance.

 This Craftsman hacksaw is a well-made mid-range tool with a comfortable handle of a manageable size, and it offers reliable cutting ability at a competitive price.